AACR-St. Baldrick’s Foundation Award for Outstanding Achievement in Pediatric Cancer Research

 The AACR-St. Baldrick's Foundation Award for Outstanding Achievement in Pediatric Cancer Research has been established to bring attention to major research discoveries to the pediatric cancer research community and to honor an individual in any sector who has significantly contributed to any area of pediatric cancer research, resulting in the fundamental improvement of the understanding and/or treatment of pediatric cancer.

-The winner of the AACR-St. Baldrick's Foundation Award for Outstanding Achievement in Pediatric Cancer Research will receive an honorarium, give an award lecture, and be given support for the winner and a guest to attend the AACR Annual Meeting 2021 in Washington, DC.
+The winner of the AACR-St. Baldrick's Foundation Award for Outstanding Achievement in Pediatric Cancer Research will receive an honorarium, give an award lecture, and be given support for the winner and a guest to attend the AACR Annual Meeting 2021.

 The winner will also be asked to nominate 2-3 emerging leaders conducting research in the academic sector to be considered to receive a research grant.
 The winner must nominate 2-3 junior faculty at the assistant professor level or equivalent, whether AACR members or nonmembers, who are affiliated with an academic institution involved in cancer research, cancer medicine, or cancer-related sciences.